 Geometric transformations such as flipping, cropping, rotation, and translation are some commonly used data augmentation techniques.
 Applying image data augmentation not only expands your dataset by creating variation but also reduces overfitting.

 5. Data Generation

 Sometimes, real data may not be available.
 In such cases, synthetic data can be generated to training your custom detection model.
 Due to its low cost, use of synthetic data generation has been increasing in machine learning.

-Collecting training dataset is the first step towards training your own custom detector model.
-In this post, we looked at some of the techniques used for collecting image data which includes searching through public open labelled datasets, scraping the web, taking photographs manually or using a program, using data augmentation techniques and generating synthetic datasets.
+Collecting a training dataset is the first step towards training your own custom detector model.
+In this post, we looked at some of the techniques used for collecting image data which include searching through public open labelled datasets, scraping the web, taking photographs manually or using a program, using data augmentation techniques, and generating synthetic datasets.

 Check-out this post for more details on creating a robust object detection model.